CODT 1.0 Atlantic

 Arcane Excel formulas and undocumented VBA code.

-While fully implementing the invention, including the patent storage medium Metadata-Sets, and system comprising of ETL, configuration and analytics components, the method required too much operator manual action, copying data between metadata sets and extending formula ranges.
+While fully implementing the invention, including the patented storage medium Metadata sets and a system comprising ETL, configuration, and analytics components, the method required too much operator manual action, copying data between metadata sets and extending formula ranges.

-In short, a USPTO working product, but not ready for general availability.
+In short, it was a USPTO working product that was not ready for general availability.

 Atlantic requirements

 Just like FIB-DM is an enterprise data model, CODT remains enterprise-level software.
-There will never be a shrink wrap ontology to data model converter or a CODT import function within the data modeling tool.
+The data modeling tool will never include a shrink-wrapped ontology-to-data model converter or a CODT import function.

 • Robust